D-REAL is funded by Science Foundation Ireland and by the contributions of industry partners.

 Supervision Team: Rachel McDonnell, TCD (Primary Supervisor) / Peter Corcoran, NUIG (External Secondary Supervisor)

-Description: This project will improve the naturalness of speech synthesis for photorealistic digital humans, by predicting visual speech features from a linguistic input, using a combination of advanced computer graphics and deep learning methods.
-A large database of training data will be created using photorealistic virtual humans and used to train the generative adversarial networks (GAN).
-The focus will be on high quality multi-lingual lip animations that will lead to better user experiences in a wide range of applications such as computer games, movie subtitles, and intelligent assistants, etc. The researcher on this project will collaborate with a 2nd Ph.D.
-(2020NUIG04) who will focus on conversion of text subtitles into an intermediate speech representation suitable across multiple languages.
-Both Ph.D. students will have a unique opportunity to collaborate with engineers from Xperi, the supporting industry partner.
+Description: This project will investigate synthesizing plausible animations and behaviours for photorealistic conversing virtual characters.
+In particular, we will investigate using advanced computer graphics and animation techniques in combination with deep learning methods to improve the naturalness of character animation and speech synthesis, by predicting visual speech features and non-verbal behaviours such as head movement and gestures from a linguistic input.
+A large database of training data will be created using photogrammetry to capture 3D scans of humans, in combination with motion capturing their performances (facial movements, body movements, audio, etc.).
+The data will be used to train generative adversarial networks (GAN) for synthesizing realistic character movements.
+The focus will be on high quality multi-lingual lip animations that will lead to better user experiences in a wide range of applications such as computer games, movies, and intelligent assistants, etc. The Ph.D. student will have a unique opportunity to collaborate with engineers from Xperi, the supporting industry partner.

 Code: 2020TCD08 (position filled)